Understand Your Wi-Fi

 So, what is Wi-Fi?

 Wi-Fi stands for wireless fidelity, which replaced ethernet cables long ago.
 The thing is, lots of information travels over the internet.
 The internet is a huge storage system.
 Accessing the internet essentially means accessing a large amount of encoded information.
-When that information travels over a cable, it travels in a straight line.
+When that information travels over a cable, it travels straight.
 On the other hand, when coded info travels through the air, it can end up anywhere.
-But this coded info doesn’t have a pilot like a plane; the modem just shoots it out.
+But this coded info doesn’t have a pilot like a plane; the modem shoots it out.
 As such, internet information travelling through the air is subject to interference that no one can control.

 How Wi-Fi Travels